 Tekka Market and Food Centre

-Giving up, I went over to Tekka Market and Food Centre.
-It was almost as crowded.
+Abandoning Campbell Lane, I went over to Tekka Market and Food Centre.
+It was almost just as crowded.
 And equally as lively.

 And at 7 Pm …